NicholashBedi/Euler/README.md

 Euler Code

-I am redoing project euler codes in c++
-I have already completed over 50 problems using python.
+I have currently completed over 50 problems.
+10 of which are in c++ the rest are in python